DavidTheProgrammer1/ASCII_ART/README.md

 Execute the file, then it should ask you:

-file name:
+image name:

 enter the name of the image, for example

 image2.jpg

-then it asks you how much letters on the x and y axis it should be,

-I recommend The proportion X:Y 5:2 for square shaped images.
+then it asks you some quetions about the size, answer them with the letters "y" or "n"  (yes or no), or enter a number when it asks you

 Note: the bigger the ASCII art, the better it looks!